 Don’t make these false assumptions if your New Jersey custody lawyer tells you not to expect sole custody in NJ.
+This type of thinking can really hurt a custody case, especially when clients believe they know better than their attorney.
+It’s true that you know your child and your family better than the attorney does, but they know the law and have seen many cases similar to yours.
 In reality, it’s important to know the limits of the law before you start blazing into court and start asking for something.
 The reasons for sole legal custody are few and far between, and the way the law handles custody has nothing to do with the quality or education of your lawyer.

 Understand Why You Won’t Get Sole Custody